GabrielPJL12/PhaseTwo/decisions/navigation-strategy.md

 ## Decision Drivers

-- {We do not want out calculator app looking too cluttered.}
+- We do not want out calculator app looking too cluttered.
-- {We would like the navigation method to be intuitive to allow easy access to all parts of the app.}
+- We would like the navigation method to be intuitive to allow easy access to all parts of the app.

 ## Considered Options

-- {Tabs}
+- Tabs
-- {Hamburgers Menu}
+- Hamburgers Menu
-- {Bottom Navigation}
+- Bottom Navigation
-- {Top Navigation}
+- Top Navigation
-- {Cards for Navigation}
+- Cards for Navigation
-- {Gesture-Assisted Navigation}
+- Gesture-Assisted Navigation
-- {Full Screen Navigation}
+- Full Screen Navigation
-- {3D Touch}
+- 3D Touch

 ## Decision Outcome

-Chosen option: "{Tabs}", because
-{Tabs aren't too different from a navigation bar, allowing intuitive navigation of the application.}.
+Chosen option: "Tabs", because Tabs aren't too different from a navigation bar, allowing intuitive navigation of the application.

 ### Consequences